 The process of cultivating a lifestyle of learning is gradual and intentional.
 Take one day at a time.
 At the end of that day, celebrate your wins and resolve to fix one thing for the next day.
 Small change is the key to long term success.
 No one is perfect, and yes, the rest of us mess this up just like you do.
 Don’t let the enemy steal your joy.
 Keep fighting.

 One more thing.
 I’d love to help you dig deeper into laying an excellent foundation for your homeschool.
-Click the image below to learn more about Organize My Homeschool, the tool that will help you figure out your vision, determine schedules, choose curriculum, and so much more.
+Click the image below to learn more about my Homeschool Planning Boot Camp!
+In just 5 days, you will figure out your vision, determine schedules, choose curriculum, and so much more.

-If this post resonated with you, but you simply don’t know how to organize your homeschool for success, sign up today.
-We’d love to have you in this year’s class!
+If this post resonated with you, but you simply don’t know how to organize your homeschool for success, join me in boot camp today!